The Problem: Interoperability Barriers in Healthcare, Behavioral Health, and Emergency Response Data Systems

 Julota’s platform can connect these different systems and make communication and data sharing possible.

 Julota Enables Interoperability of Public Safety Data for Coordinated Response

 Julota helps to connect EMS, law enforcement and healthcare for more coordinated responses to everything from mental health crisis intervention to disaster response.
-With a shared, cloud-based data platform, Julota facilitates communication of crisis intervention teams (CIT) and the partnerships between law enforcement and behavioral health providers.
+With a shared, cloud-based data platform, Julota facilitates communication of crisis intervention teams (CIT) and the partnerships between law enforcement and behavioural health providers.

-Perhaps a person has a mental health treatment plan but does not have the transportation to get to appointments or access to needed prescriptions.
-Maybe a formerly incarcerated person is back in the community and no longer has access to healthcare, behavioral health services and needed medication.
+Perhaps a person has a mental health treatment plan but does not have the transportation to get to appointments or access needed prescriptions.
+Maybe a formerly incarcerated person is back in the community and no longer has access to healthcare, behavioural health services and needed medication.
 Julota helps a range of agencies and organizations to connect so community members get what they need and law enforcement/emergency services can tap into the resources of the community to assist those with complex needs.

 Service is the Key to Software as a Service (SaaS): Julota Works Hard to Make Interoperability Work for You